pat-alt/ECCCo.jl/README.md

 ![](paper/camera-ready/figures/poc_gradient_fields.png)

-*Energy-Constrained Counterfactual Explanations.*

-This work is currently undergoing peer review.
-This README is therefore only meant to provide reviewers access to the code base.
-The code base will be made public after the review process.
+This is the code base used for our [AAAI 2024](https://aaai.org/aaai-conference/2024) paper *Faithful Model Explanations through Energy-Constrained Counterfactual Explanations*.
+The pre-print version of the paper is available on [arXiv](https://arxiv.org/abs/2312.10648).

 ## Inspecting the Package Code